procount/pinn/README_PINN.md

 The IP address of the PI is shown in the window title bar for ease of connection.

 Use the username of `root` and password `raspberry` to login to the shell via the console or SSH.

+NOTE: This SSH option is meant to be used on a local LAN only.
+If your Pi is open to the internet, **anyone** can gain access to PINN as the only security is a well-known username/password.

 ### How to change display output modes